SnehaChoraria/To-Do-List/README.md

 ## 📝 Notes
 - Backend logic is fully reusable without the UI.
-- JavaFX UI provides an interactive interface but is optional for backend testing.
+- SWING GUI provides an interactive interface but is optional for backend testing.
 - JUnit tests can be added for validation but are not included here.

 ---